ummel/fusionData/README.md

 As the console output tells us, `compileDictionary()` updates two files:
 `data/dictionary.rda` and `data/surveys.rda`.
-These files are part of the Github repository and are used by both the “Universal Survey Dictionary” and “Survey Harmonization Tool” that are part of fusionData.
+These files are part of the Github repository and are used by both the “Universal Survey Dictionary” and “Survey Harmonization Tool” Shiny apps that are part of fusionData.

 The “Universal Survey Dictionary” is a Shiny app that can be accessed by the following call: